AndrewRobinson324/Networking-labs/01-homelan-dhcp/README.md

 # Lab 01 — Home LAN with DHCP, VLANs, and ACLs

 ## Objective
-Design and configure a small office network simulating a real business environment, implementing network segmentation, dynamic IP addressing, and access control policies.
+Design and configure a small home network simulating my current home environment (3pc's, 1 printer, 1 laptop) but trying to make it more secure, implementing network segmentation, dynamic IP addressing, and access control policies.

 ## Tools Used